Emma-Gairin/RadarOmics/README.md

 - method = **"pca"**,
 - method = **"lda"**

-**plot()**  - used to generate radar plots displaying the values from **dim_reduction** for each sample and each gene category.
-One radar plot is produced for each group of samples.
+**plot_radar()**  - used to generate radar plots displaying the values from **dim_reduction** for each sample and each gene category.
+One radar plot is produced for each group of samples (default grouping is the "group" column of the sample information data frame, unless otherwise specified using _radar_grouping_).
 The order of categories in the radar plot follows the order of gene categories in the biological information file unless a different order is specified by the user.

-Users can mix-and-match methods and manually create the table to feed into **plot()**, in particular if some biological categories have too few samples to be analysed with method = **"pca"** or **"lda"**.
-Similarly, users can also run **dim_reduction()** on multiple types of datasets (_e.g.,_ combining RNAseq counts with metabolomics or with phenotype information), or add phenotypic information to the **dim_reduction()** output, before visualising the results in the radarplot with **plot()**.
+Users can mix-and-match methods and manually create the table to feed into **plot_radar()**, in particular if some biological categories have too few samples to be analysed with method = **"pca"** or **"lda"**.
+Similarly, users can also run **dim_reduction()** on multiple types of datasets (_e.g.,_ combining RNAseq counts with metabolomics or with phenotype information), or add phenotypic information to the **dim_reduction()** output, before visualising the results in the radarplot with **plot_radar()**.

-While we provide a few options for text size and colour coding as part of **plot**, we recommend exporting the output of **plot()** as a PDF with **ggsave("radar.pdf")** and manually editing the radars using vector graphics software to obtain publication-quality visuals (we use [Inkscape](https://inkscape.org/)).
+While we provide a few options for text size and colour coding as part of **plot**, we recommend exporting the output of **plot_radar()** as a PDF with **ggsave("radar.pdf")** and manually editing the radars using vector graphics software to obtain publication-quality visuals (we use [Inkscape](https://inkscape.org/)).
 For instance, colour shading can be added as a background to highlight biological categories belonging to similar processes (_e.g.,_ highlighting energy metabolism, endocrine processes, _etc._).

 ---